JimLynchCodes/Titanium-Lambda/README.md

 You can change the value of the _character_ query paramter in the url to an integer between 1 and 10 (other numbers work, but it officially supports 1 through 10).
 The service then calls out to the [star wars api](https://swapi.co/), parses the result, and returns the character's name, eye color, and hair color.

-## The Project on The Surface
-The lambda function triggers a service at the endpoint _ a REST API that you hit passing in a query parameter, "character".
-The service will then return a json object containing some data about a star wars character corresponding to that number: their name, hair cookie, and eye color.

 ## The Meta Project
 The Stars Wars endpoint could be switched out for any asynchronous api (series / combination of api calls).
 This is a great example of how to make clean, thoroughly testsed Nodejs microserverices that are performant, efficient, and _actually_ do scale to any amount of traffic all on their own.
 This project is a specific start wars implementation of a more generic entrprise nodejs lambda architecture with automated tests, and integration with AWS devops services.

 ## Why?
 This project was the result of Jim sitting down and saying, "if I was THE serverless guy for a company, and I needed to create a process for how we should build solid, thoroughly tested and dependable lambda services, how would I do it?".
 I've used popular CI platforms like Team City, Jenkins, or Travis, but I've found going all-out AWS leads to a nice and simple integration between your CI pipeline and the actual deployed lambda environment(s).
 Whenenver I need to start a new type of automated test I'll often come back here, copy/paste a simple test file, and go from there.

-## More Reasons Why Serverless is Awsome
-I do a lot of front-end javascript development, and honestly I find aws lambda nodejs to be way more fun and interesting.
-I love how serverless is so small and focused, and I think it just makes it that much easier to have 100% code coverage (not to mention you don't have all that view markup to worry about).
-I love that in serverless development you are quantitatively rewarded for making your code more efficient since you can measure the execution time and max memory used, comparing the numbers over time to find which version of the code works best.

 ## The CodeStar Dashboard
-CodeStar is something I have discovered relatively recently, and I really like it a lot.
-It basically sets up CodePipeline for you, provisions some resources, and provides you with a nice dashboard for monitoring your project.
+There are various ways of starting your project, but Titanium Lambda recommends using [AWS CodeStar](). basically sets up CodePipeline for you, provisions some resources, and provides you with a nice dashboard for monitoring your project.

 You can find the Codestar dashboard for this proejct[here](https://console.aws.amazon.com/codestar/home?region=us-east-1#/projects/jims-cepsnlm/dashboard).
 _(Note: You won't be able to acess the codestar dashboard unless specifically given permissions by Jim.)_

 <img src="./images/aws-codestar-dashboard.png" width="650" />

+## More Reasons Why Serverless is Awesome
+I do a lot of front-end javascript development, and honestly I find aws lambda nodejs to be way more fun and interesting.
+I love how serverless is so small and focused, and I think it just makes it that much easier to have 100% code coverage (not to mention you don't have all that view markup to worry about).
+I love that in serverless development you are quantitatively rewarded for making your code more efficient since you can measure the execution time and max memory used, comparing the numbers over time to find which version of the code works best.

+## Optional "Impatient Deploy" With Serverless Framework
+Although having Amazon's CodePipeline hooked up to this project is pretty awesome, the waiting time for the stages of CodePipeline can just be too unbearably slow for me.

+For a much faster feedback loop you can deploy to another environment, independent of your pipeline environments, which I like to call the "impatient environment".
+You can do this with the [serverless](https://github.com/serverless/serverless) framework CLI and (included here) serverless.yml configuration file.

+First, install the serverless npm module globally:

+`npm i serverless -g`

+You will also need to provide access to the cli tools so they can push to your AWS account.
+This can be done with the aws cli _configure_ command:

+`aws configure`

+Then you can deploy like this:

+`serverless deploy`

 ## Easy DevOps AWS CodePipeline